Best practices and equipment for your pet

 The latest advancements in veterinary medicine

-Our Sutherland Clinic is equipped with a modern surgical theatre with equipment capable of handling the most complex of surgical cases.
-Animal surgical procedures can be just as complex as human surgeries, which is why our facility is equipped to handle everything a surgical procedure involves from the availability of surgical instruments to the latest in pain relief.
+Our Sutherland Clinic is equipped with a modern surgical theatre with equipment capable of handling the most complex surgical cases.
+Animal surgical procedures can be just as complex as human surgeries, so our facility is equipped to handle everything a surgical procedure involves, from the availability of surgical instruments to the latest in pain relief.

 Excellent surgical care for your pet with the best in technology & training

-Our veterinarians perform a range of operations including desexing, simple and complex soft tissue surgery, orthopaedic surgery including cruciate ligament repairs.
+Our veterinarians perform various operations, including desexing, simple and complex soft tissue surgery, orthopaedic surgery, and cruciate ligament repairs.
 The comfort, vital signs, pain relief and wellness of our surgical patients are continually monitored by our nurses so we can ensure both a successful surgery and recovery period.
 With the excellent care of our nurses and vets, your pet will be back on its feet in no time.

 Frequently Asked Questions

 What is the most common surgery for dogs?